Estimating Driver Personality Traits from On-Road Driving Data: Method

 \subsection{Machine learning algorithm}

-For both regression and classification, we separately predict the characteristics of drivers on arterial roads and at intersections and compare the results of the two types of roads.
-To predict the scores of cognitive function tests, we use linear regression models: lasso regression, ridge regression, and nonlinear regression models: random forest and long short-term memory (LSTM).
-To predict the DSQ and WSQ scores, we use linear classification models, i.e., logistic regression with L2 regularization and linear support vector, and nonlinear classification models: random forest and LSTM.
+For both regression and classification, we separately estimate the characteristics of drivers on arterial roads and at intersections and compare the estimation results based on two types of roads.
+To estimate the scores of cognitive function tests, we use linear regression models: lasso regression, ridge regression, and nonlinear regression models: random forest and long short-term memory (LSTM).
+To estimate the DSQ and WSQ scores, we use linear classification models, i.e., logistic regression with L2 regularization and linear support vector, and nonlinear classification models: random forest and LSTM.
 We use an LSTM model as a deep learning method that can capture complex time-series relationships between the sensors and cognitive function.
-An LSTM model is also used in~\cite{grethlein2022extracting} to predict an drivers with ADHD.
+An LSTM model is also used in~\cite{grethlein2022extracting} to estimate drivers with ADHD.

-The models other than LSTM use the statistical features extracted in Section~\ref{Feature_extraction}, while LSTM uses the time series signal features of sensors in Table~\ref{tab:in-vehicle}.
+The models other than LSTM use the statistical features extracted in Section~\ref{Feature_extraction}.
+The estimation models based on arterial road data use 17051 features, and the estimation models based on intersection data use 905 features.
+In contrast, LSTM uses the time series signal features of sensors in Table~\ref{tab:in-vehicle}.
 The input signals of the LSTM are sampled at 1 Hz.
-The LSTM is used to test the first hypothesis in Section~\ref{HP1} but it cannot be used for second hypothesis explicitly because an LSTM uses only time-series signals.
-From intersection data, the LSTM model makes predictions for each intersection because time-series data are directly input, and features extracted from several intersections cannot be utilized.
+LSTM is used to test the first hypothesis in Section~\ref{HP1}, but it cannot be used for the second hypothesis explicitly because LSTM uses only time-series signals.
+From intersection data, the LSTM model makes estimations for each intersection because time-series data are directly input, and features extracted from several intersections cannot be utilized.
+All models output estimated scores of each cognitive function test or class categories of DSQ and WSQ.